 Again, worker negligence is frequently the cause of a security breach.
 Workers often share logins or credentials with each other while out of the office or in a rush.
 This leads straight to a lack of accountability and compromised security — especially in emails.
 Your employees are the first line of defense against common IT security risks.
 So, it’s vital they have at least basic cybersecurity training.

 And you can get that training, as well as verification that none of these risks are overlooked when you used managed IT services.
 With these services, you have an expert constantly planning, preparing, and checking on these risks and more for you.
 They’ll help you run your business smoothly and be responsible for your IT protection, giving you peace of mind with your customized solutions.
+Keep yourself and your company safe from the five most commonly overlooked IT security risks: lost, stolen, or hacked equipment, unsecured servers, downloading unverified software, email phishing, and shared credentials.
 Contact us now to learn more about how managed IT services can protect you and your company.